timdubbins/tap/README.md

 ```bash
 > tap [-a] [path]
 ```
-If path is omitted, the current directory is used.
-A second path will override the first (useful for creating aliases).

-- Provide a path that contains music folders to open a fuzzy-finder, allowing you to select an album to play.
+Run `tap` in a directory that contains music folders to open a `fuzzy-finder`, allowing you to select an album to play.
 Playback starts on selection and you can return to the fuzzy-finder by pressing `Tab`.

-- Provide a path to an audio file or album to open a player without the fuzzy-finder.
+To open a player without the fuzzy-finder provide a `path` to an audio file or album.

+Options:
+- `path` can be a file or directory.
+If it is omitted the current directory is used.
+A second path will override the first, which can be useful for creating aliases.

 - Include the `-a` flag to run an automated player without the TUI.
-Press `Ctrl` + `c` to quit.
+Quit with `Ctrl` + `c`.

 ## Bindings